venkatbajaj/Stepin_Library_management_system/1_Requirements/README.md

 * Library Managemnet System does the following functions:
     + Add book in database
     + Search for a book
-    + View a book
+    + View entire database
-    + Delete a book
+    + Stock Check
-    + Update Credentials
+    + Issue a book

 ## SWOT ANALYSIS